Midnight (1939 film): Modern assessment

 Leonard Maltin gave the film three and a half of four stars: " ... chic Parisian marital mixup; near-classic comedy ...
 Barrymore's antics are especially memorable."
 Leslie Halliwell gave it three of four stars: "Sparkling sophisticated comedy which barely flags until a slightly disappointing ending: all the talents involved are in excellent form."
 Pauline Kael described the film as "rapturous fun ...
 This romantic comedy ... is one of the authentic delights of the 30s."

 Writing on the film for the University at Albany, SUNY, Kevin Hagopian notes the film's emphasis on glamour, costuming, and sets:

 Midnight bears Leisen's stamps in a way his colleagues in Hollywood must surely have noticed at the film's premiere.
 The womens' costumes and the film's interior sets, though credited to others, are the typically extravagant yet inventive designs of a Leisen film.
 Leisen was instrumental in creating the eclectic aesthetic that made the society comedies of Hollywood's Golden Age seem as if they were happening in a scented, sexy Utopia.
 Whether it's the gilded sunroom of an expatriate heiress' chalet, or a surreal millinery shop, Leisen makes all his spaces both impossible and inviting, and fills them with women gowned as if for a coming-out party in Heaven.

 Remakes

-The film was remade as Masquerade in Mexico (1945) with Dorothy Lamour.
+The film was remade as Masquerade in Mexico (1945) with Dorothy Lamour and directed by the same director, Mitchell Leisen.

 In 2007, Universal Studios announced plans for a remake of Midnight to be shot in 2010, with Michael Arndt as writer and Reese Witherspoon in the lead role.
-As of 2025, Universal owns the rights to the original film.
+As of 2025 and beyond, Universal owns the rights to the original film.